 A couple days ago, President Donald Trump invited Philippines President Rodrigo Duterte to visit the United States.
 On Wednesday, Chinese President Xi Jinping called Duterte.
 The reason for that phone call has not been revealed, but on Monday, Duterte floated the potential of joint exercises between the Philippine and Chinese navies.
 Other events have taken place between the two countries, including a visit to Manila by the Chinese vice premier in March.
 In the meantime, relations between the United States and the Philippines have been rocky, particularly because the administration of President Barack Obama took a hostile position on Duterte’s war on drugs, which included extrajudicial killing of suspected drug dealers by police.
 Duterte expressed his contempt for the United States as well.
 At times, he also expressed his dislike of China.
 Based on Duterte’s behavior, observers concluded that he might be unstable.
 Now the Americans and Chinese have begun courting him.

 Regardless of Duterte and his varying moods, the Philippines has emerged as a critical country – perhaps the most critical for the balance of power in the Pacific.
-The Chinese problem, as we have discussed, can be seen in this map.

 The South and East China seas are surrounded by a series of small islands running from Japan to Indonesia.
 The islands are spaced in such a way that passage between them becomes a choke point forcing Chinese ships into a narrow lane that is highly vulnerable to air and sea interdiction.
 China depends on international trade, and the vast majority of maritime trade flows into and from the Pacific and Indian oceans.
 If the Chinese do not have maritime access, they face a profoundly serious economic problem.